KalelR/KalelR/README.md

 <h1 align="center"> Hello, I'm Kalel! </h1>

-- 👀 I’m interested in Complex Systems, Nonlinear Dynamics, and Neuroscience
+- 👀 I’m a PhD student interested in understanding the dynamics of complex systems, with particular a focus on Neuroscience.
-- 🔭 I’m currently researching sensitivity in networks of phase oscillators, metastability in neuroscience, and time-series analysis under the supervisorship of Prof. Dr. Ulrike Feudel for my PhD
+- 🔭 I’m currently researching sensitivity in networks of phase oscillators, metastability in neuroscience, effects of modularity in neuronal cultures, and time-series analysis under the supervisorship of Prof. Dr. Ulrike Feudel for my PhD.
-- 🌱 I'm starting to contribute to open-source libraries, like DynamicalSystems.jl
+- 🌱 I'm a contributor to open-source libraries like DynamicalSystems.jl
 - 📫 Reach me at **kalelluizrossi@gmail.com** or **kalel.rossi@uni-oldenburg.de**

 <h3 align="left">My Research :</h3>